SHAcollision/pubky-vibes/pubky-swiss-knife/docs/android-plan.md

 ## 4. Build & validation steps
 - Run `cargo check` for the desktop target to confirm the refactor keeps the native build healthy.
 - Use the Dioxus CLI (`dx bundle --android --release`) to generate the Gradle project and compile the native libraries for Android.
 The project pins `dioxus-cli` 0.7.0-rc.1, the release candidate referenced by the Dioxus 0.7.0 Android guide.
 - Repeat the bundle step for the `aarch64-linux-android` triple and copy the produced `jniLibs/arm64-v8a` folder into the shared Gradle project so the final APK installs cleanly on 64-bit devices.
+Mirror the NDK's `libc++_shared.so` into the same directory so Gradle packages the C++ runtime alongside our Rust libraries.
 - Archive the resulting APK (`target/dx/.../android/app/build/outputs/apk/release/app-release-unsigned.apk`) as a test artifact to confirm the tooling works end-to-end.

 ## 5. Continuous integration